r1soft-stack/python-test/README.md

 ## Models

-The db tables is reflected into the Django models and in order to use with an empty sqlite db, running make migrations and migrate commands is needed.
+The db tables are reflected into the Django models and in order to use with an empty sqlite db, running make migrations and migrate commands is needed.

 ```sh